alexisagostini/Learning-and-troubleshooting/README.md

 alexis@legcompute3.unine.ch

 ```
 I need the Password but it doesn't work ...
-I use 2 the first one is what i use to connect to the legcompute with Thomas (Bioinfo25) and the second one what i receved by email(LEGcompute_76491).
+I use 2 the first one is what i use to connect to the legcompute with Thomas (bioinfo25) and the second one what i receved by email(LEGcompute_76491).

-I need to find that passeword, on the mail with the passeword I can change the password so I will
+I need to find that passeword, on the mail with the passeword I can change the password so I will and it connect with bioinfo25 i need to change it anyway -> Agostinibear12

+I'm trying again the legcompute connection: it works !!!

+I will use the code given on the wiki :

 ```Bash